Ligovo: Grande and Manor of count Orlov, Buxhoeveden, Kushelev

-By the middle of 18th century, the farm was extended to include an orchard.
+By the middle of the 18th century, the farm was extended to include an orchard.

-The mill dam was near to the Peterhofskoye shosse and the small river has spread, having formed a pond stretched to a modern line of the railway (approximately 1,7 kilometres).
+The mill dam was near the Peterhofskoye shosse, and the small river has spread, having formed a pond stretched to a modern line of the railway (approximately 1,7 kilometres).

 In 1765, Russian empress Catherine II also built Gatchina Grange and House Kurakinikh, and presented the village to the Grigory Grigoryevich Orlov (along with Kipen, Shchungurovo, Ropsha); she often visited him here.

-After Grigory Orlov's death in 1783, Ligovo was inherited by his pupil, Natalya Alexeyeva.
+After Grigory Orlov died in 1783, Ligovo was inherited by his pupil, Natalya Alexeyeva.
 She was the wife of Friedrich Wilhelm von Buxhoeveden, Orlov's aide-de-camp.
 The manor was called Buxhoeveden during this period.